If you’re new to FSO we build businesses from scratch every 30 days…

 Everything is already handled for you in the way of themes.

-We personally use the Shopify Booster theme which is a paid theme from Shopify.
+We personally use the Dropship Theme which is a paid theme.

 But if your budget doesn’t currently allow for that type of spending there are plenty of sufficient free options available within your Shopify Dashboard.